 Presently, Freeman offers Lutherie Training, Mail-order Lutherie Supplies, and custom-built string instruments for a global cliental through his company Timeless Instruments.

-David has served on the SCC board in 2002 to 2004.
-He has been a Village councilor in Tugaske for one term.
+David has been a Village councilor in Tugaske for one term.
 David has also sat on the Vocational Schools Advisory committee to the ministry of Advanced Education & Immigration.
+David served on the SCC Board from 2001 to 2003 and 2014 to 2017.
+He is currently in a second term.
+He is also the Saskatchewan Representative for the Canadian Crafts Federation.

 Term expires: June 2018 | Email: firstname.lastname@example.org